adityakamath/adityakamath.github.io/projects.md

 subtitle: Things I've been working on (2011 - Present)
 ---

 Some of my favourite robotics projects (that I can talk about).
-I have also worked on other projects as a Mechatronics or Embedded Software engineer, but they are not very relevant to this website.
+I have also worked on other non-robotics projects, but they are not very relevant to this website.
 You can have a look at these experiences on my LinkedIn (link at the bottom of the page).

 ### [Autonomous ROS1 Robot - AKROS](https://github.com/adityakamath/akros)
 #### 2021 | Personal Project